angelo-wf/NesJs/README.md

 - Create a `lib` folder and copy `WebContent/zip.js` and `WebContent/inflate.js` from zip.js into it.
 - Open `index.html` in a browser.

-Including `js/testing.js` instead of `js/main.js`, and uncommenting the `js/nestest.nes.js` and `js/nestest.log.js` scripts runs a simple test comparing this emulator running nestest with a 'golden' nestest log.
+Commenting out `js/main.js`, and uncommenting the `js/nestest.nes.js`, `js/nestest.log.js` and `js/testing.js` scripts runs a simple test comparing this emulator running nestest with a 'golden' nestest log.
 Currently runs equally until it starts using undocumented opcodes.

 # Credits